October 18, 2024

 Micro-Interactions: Small Details, Big Impact

-While large visual elements grab attention, micro-interactions are what create the memorable moments that keep users engaged.
-These are the tiny, often unnoticed animations that provide feedback to users as they interact with the website or app, such as a subtle hover animation on a button, or a quick visual cue when an action is completed (like an item added to a cart).
+While it is grand visual elements that capture the attention, it is really micro-interactions that create the 'aha' moments which keep users coming back for more.
+These are the little, oft-overlooked animations that give users feedback as they're engaged with the website or app-the soft hover on a button, or a quick visual confirmation that something's added to a cart.

 Micro-Interactions: Small Details, Big Impact